 - *you could use a Holloween Caldron and paint it gold for an even better pot of gold

-Here are some instructions for creating a Leprechaun Trap – as a simple guide to go by…
+Here are some ideas for creating a Leprechaun Trap – as a simple guide to go by…

 - Cut a hole in the top of the hat

-- Just in case the leprechauns are onto you, place something inside the hat to tempt them anyway – like gold coins
+- Just in case the leprechauns are onto you, place something under the hat to tempt them to climb on anyway – like gold coins

 - Place moss or a napkin over the hole with something over it that the leprechauns will want really badly (more gold coins)